 PPM customers face particular barriers to accessing better deals such as fewer competitive tariffs, installation, removal and warrant charges and upfront security deposits.
 We want to remove these barriers to make sure that prepayment customers can access better deals by switching to other PPM tariffs or to other payment methods, where appropriate.

-In December 2015 we published our proposals to improve outcomes for prepayment customers.
-These proposals are designed to:
+In December 2015 we published our proposals to improve outcomes for prepayment customers that have since been implemented.
+A principle outcome were changes to warrant use and charges.

 Prepayment meter price cap